-This week, the Wall Street Journal published a front-page story about a Teamraderie customer John Smits of Dell.
-John used a 90-minute Teamraderie Experience, ‘Do Something You’ve Never Done’ with Artist IN-Q, to help colleagues get to know each other better and deepen their sense of trust.
+There are all sorts of methods to boost remote employee engagement, some more common than others.
+Back in 2021, the Wall Street Journal reported on a Teamraderie customer, John Smits of Dell.
+He used a 90-minute Teamraderie experience called “Do Something You’ve Never Done” with artist IN-Q to help his colleagues get to know each other better and increase their trust.

 Since the story debuted, we received 100s of inquiries from teams wanting to understand this Teamraderie Experience better.
 We want to share the highlights with you – as this experience, though unconventional, has proven powerful to create deep connection in teams – fast.

 Distributed teams accomplish several goals with this Experience: (1) strengthen bonds and trust in existing teams; (2) create connection in newly-formed teams; (3) cultivate psychological safety to help teams share more ideas and be more creative.

 Who is leading it?